QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Introduction

-\begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item We propose \system, a training-free and feedback-aware query rewrite system that leverages LLM agents to support a broader range of query patterns and rewrite strategies than existing methods (Section \ref{sec:3}). \item We develop a rewrite middleware including a structured knowledge base, a hybrid SQL corrector, and an agent memory buffer to enhance the rewrite capability of LLM agents (Section \ref{sec:4}). \item We design a multi-agent framework controlled by a finite state machine to enable LLMs to use external tools and enhance the rewrite process with database feedback (Section \ref{sec:5}). \item We propose a hint injection technique to produce better execution plans for rewritten queries.
-(Section \ref{sec:6}) \item We conduct extensive experiments to demonstrate that our system significantly surpasses state-of-the-art methods in both query performance and query coverage (Section \ref{sec:exp}). \end{itemize}
+\begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item We propose \system, a training-free and feedback-aware query rewrite system that leverages LLM agents to support a broader range of query patterns and rewrite strategies than existing methods (Section \ref{sec:3}). \item We design a multi-agent framework controlled by a finite state machine to enable LLM agents to use external tools and enhance the rewrite process with database feedback (Section \ref{sec:5}). \item We develop a rewrite middleware including a structured knowledge base, a hybrid SQL corrector, and an agent memory buffer to enhance the rewrite capability of LLM agents (Section \ref{sec:4}). \item We propose a hint injection technique to produce better execution plans for rewritten queries.
+(Section \ref{sec:6}) \item We conduct extensive experiments to demonstrate that our system significantly surpasses state-of-the-art methods in both query performance and query coverage (Section \ref{sec:7}). \end{itemize}